-A follow-up on some of the most popular questions asked during Thursday's spreecast on cleaning up your job search.
+A follow-up on some of the most popular questions asked during our spreecast on cleaning up your job search.

-Thanks to everyone who tuned in to yesterday’s spreecast on Spring Cleaning Your Job Search.
-Click on the following link to view this Spreecast and check out the hashtag #AmandaLIVE on Twitter for additional tips.
+Thanks to everyone who tuned in to the spreecast on spring cleaning your job search.
+Click on the following link to view this spreecast and check out the hashtag #AmandaLIVE on Twitter for additional tips.

-Before I dig into some of the topics we discussed yesterday, I’d like to share a few stats on a job seeker’s online presence.
+Before I dig into some of the topics we discussed, I’d like to share a few stats on a job seeker’s online presence.
 According to a Jobvite social recruiting survey:

 As a job seeker, you need to develop a marketing campaign that will advertise your skills to employers in a variety of formats.
 These include how you are represented on paper, in person, and online.
 Take a look at the following articles to learn how to monitor your online brand, eliminate or push down bad results, and build a strong online presence that aligns with your resume.